w3c/pronunciation/docs/explainer.md

 * Is an implementation challenge for developers creating assistive technologies and read aloud capabilities
 * Presents an inconsistent, potentially confusing user experience for listeners of TTS

-With the growing consumer adoption of voice assistants, user expectations for high quality spokebn presentation is growing.
+With the growing consumer adoption of voice assistants, user expectations for high quality spoken presentation is growing.
 Google and Amazon both encourage application developers to utilzie SSML to enhance the user experience on their platforms, yet Web content authors do not have the same opportunity to enhance the spoken presentation of their content.

 Finding a solution to this need can have broader benefit in allowing authors to create web content that presents a better user experience if the content is presented by voice assistants.

 ## Goals

 * Define a standard mechanism that enables spoken presentation guidance to be authored in HTML
-* Leverage SSML, if possible, as it is an existing standard that meets all identified requirements, and is supported my many speech synthesis platforms
+* Leverage SSML, if possible, as it is an existing standard that meets all identified requirements, and is supported by many speech synthesis platforms
 * The mechanism must be consumable by assistive technologies such as screen readers

 ## Non-Goals